-The plot shows the location of the SO2 alerts of the selected month, or
+The plot shows the location of the SO2 notifications of the selected month, or

 Coloured circles are used to symbolise different cases: